-The City has approximately \$755 million in aggregate outstanding debt service for general obligation (GO) bonds, excluding Hartford Stadium Authority Revenue Bonds.
+The City has approximately \$755 million in aggregate outstanding debt service for General Obligations (GO) Bonds, excluding Hartford Stadium Authority Revenue Bonds.
 This is comprised of \$540 million in outstanding principal and \$215 million in outstanding interest payments.
-The current general obligation debt profile rises from \$10 million in FY2016 to over \$56 million in FY2021 with a maturity in FY2036.
+The current General Obligation debt profile rises from \$10 million in FY2016 to over \$56 million in FY2021 with a maturity in FY2036.

 The City has entered into a contract assistance agreement with the State of Connecticut as authorized in PA 17-2, which allows fiscally strained municipalities to apply for assistance in exchange for accepting stringent oversight, accountability and reporting requirements.
-Under the contract assistance agreement, the State assumes the responsibility for paying the City's annual debt service payments for all general obligation debt, beginning with an \$11 million debt service payment on April 1, 2018, for a total of approximately \$12 million in FY2018.
+Under the contract assistance agreement, the State assumes the responsibility for paying the City's annual debt service payments for all General Obligation Debt, beginning with an \$11 million debt service payment on April 1, 2018, for a total of approximately \$12 million in FY2018.
 This contract assistance agreement is backed by the Full Faith and Credit of the State of Connecticut.

-The Adopted Budget for FY2019 is \$17,423,430.
-This reflects a decrease of \$41,167,945, or a 70.3% decrease from the FY2018 Adopted Budget due to the new contract assistance agreement with the State.
-The FY2019 Adopted Budget for Debt Service and Other Capital does not include any new borrowing.
-A capital reserve for Pay-Go CapEx (pay-as-you-go capital expenditures) of \$12,600,000 is funded in FY2019 as part of the approximately \$20 million CIP budget.
+The Recommended Budget for FY2019 is \$15,323,430.
+This reflects a decrease of \$43,267,945, or a 73.8% decrease from the FY2018 Adopted Budget due to the new contract assistance agreement with the State.
+The FY2019 Budget for Debt Service and Other Capital does not include any new borrowing.
+A Capital Reserve for Pay-Go CapEx of \$10,500,000 is funded in FY2019 as part of the approximate \$20 million CIP budget.